sensu-plugins/sensu-plugins.github.io/development/gsoc15.md

 [Matt Jones][5] or [Artem Chernikov][6]

+**Proposal Guidelines**

+When submitting your proposal please pick one or more repos, and explain why you want to work with them and any domain specific knowledge or skills you have to help you complete the task.

-### Task 2 Automated testing framework built around Travis using standard Ruby methods, practices, and tools
+### Task: Automated testing framework built around Travis using standard Ruby methods, practices, and tools

 **Brief explanation:**